Drarig29/brackets-docs/README.md

 make update
 ```

-To run a the documentation locally, you can use Docker:
+To run the documentation locally, you can use Docker:

 ```bash
 make && docker run --rm -it -p 8000:8000 \